nrbn/Portico-Estate/README.md

 **Building document download**
 ----
-  Returns json data for documents download.
+  Get a document url for download

 * **URL**